top of page

 • Drum: The cylinder around which the cable or rope is wound.
 It plays a critical role in determining the winch's capacity.

 • Motor/Engine: Provides the necessary power to operate the drum.
-This can be hydraulic, electric, or even manual, depending on the type of winch.
+This can be hydraulic, electric, or even manual (for small applications), depending on the type of winch.

 • Brake System: Ensures controlled operation by allowing safe stopping and holding of loads.